thepayrollguide/us-map/README.md

 -I also put in the hyperlink code for clicking on a state.

--the index.html allows you to test the file.
+-The index.html allows you to test the file.